MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 To enable MakeCode assignments in Teams, go to the **Teams Admin Center**, navigate to the **Assignments** section, and turn the MakeCode toggle option to **On**.
 Click **Save**.
 Allow a few hours for these settings to take effect.

-For more information on how this feature works, see this [video demonstration](https://makecode.com/blog/teams/teams-assignments).
+For more information on how this feature works, watch this [video demonstration](https://makecode.com/blog/teams/teams-assignments).

 [Learn more about MakeCode](https://aka.ms/makecode).